cmdevries/LMW-tree/README.md

 The algorithms are primarily focussed on comptutationally efficient clustering.
-Clustering is an unsupervised machine learning process that finds interesting patterns it data.
+Clustering is an unsupervised machine learning process that finds interesting patterns in data.
 It places similar items into clusters and dissimilar items into different clusters.
 The data structures and algorithms can also be used for nearest neighbor search, supervised learning and other machine learning applications.